jahanOSTG/Mid-Point-Circle-Drawing-Algorithm/README.md

 ## Documentation:

-For a more detailed explanation of the DDA algorithm, check out the full documentation:
+For a more detailed explanation of the Mid Point Circle Drawing Algorithm, check out the full documentation:

 [Click here for Documentation]()